lohilabs/blog/Why Reactive Cocoa.md

 How can we possibly keep this all straight in our heads?
 We are expending an awful lot of brain power dealing with the consequences of this linear code execution thing, this modern version of the paper tape computer.
 Despite the power of computers today, we are still doing a heck of a lot of work on their behalf.
 We're programming to the way the computer hardware works; to the way that the run loop is creating a timeline and the cpu is processing bits in a single file.
 We are architecting our code around low level implementation details of computing.
 What if we were to harness the power of the computer, let it do more of the work, and allow ourselves to think and design our apps in a more sane manner?

-What if we abstract away the whole pesky notion of time and let the computer track state over time for us?
+What if we abstract away the whole pesky notion of linear code execution and let the computer track state over time for us?
 Seems like something the computer would be good at.

 ## Non-Linear Programming